Concourse Dental Group

 Periodontics

-preventing destruction of the surrounding and supporting structures of the teeth.
+Periodontics is a branch of dentistry that treats gum infection or disease, preventing destruction of the surrounding and supporting structures of the teeth.

-what is periodontal disease
+what is periodontal disease?

-The word periodontal means “around the tooth”.
-Periodontal disease attacks the gums and the bone that support the teeth.
+It all starts with plaque.
 Plaque is a sticky film of food debris, bacteria, and saliva.
 Over time plaque turns into calculus (tartar).
 Plaque and calculus can destroy the gums and bone if they are not removed.
+That is why it is so important to maintain good dental hygiene with regular cleaning and scaling.

 Not only is it the number one reason for tooth loss, research suggests a link between periodontal disease and other diseases such as stroke, diabetes, cardiovascular disease, and increased risks during pregnancy.
 Smoking also increases the risk of periodontal disease.